Which Medications Are You Allowed to Take into Dubai?

 If you need to buy prescription medication in Dubai, you will need to get a prescription from a local doctor.
 Pharmacies in Dubai are not able to accept foreign prescriptions.

-If you’re travelling to Dubai, make sure you’re covered with the best expat health insurance or travel insurance.
+If you’re travelling to Dubai, make sure you’re covered with the best expat medical insurance or travel insurance.
 As experts in international healthcare, Expatriate Group will ensure you’re protected with 24-hour support and instant healthcare cover for expats and emergency medical treatment for travellers.